-Until recently, development in cardiovascular disease indications often required large outcome-based trials that examined survival and rehospitalization as primary endpoints.
+Until recently, development in cardiovascular disease indications often required large outcome-based trials that examined survival and re-hospitalization as primary endpoints.
 These trials were extremely large, expensive and time-consuming, and were often confounded by comorbidities in the patient population.
 As a result, very few cardiovascular programs resulted in approved drugs.
 There has been a recent effort from the Division of Cardiovascular and Renal Products at the FDA, as well as at the European Medicines Agency, or EMA, to streamline drug development for cardiovascular disease to increase the probability of demonstrating a meaningful clinical effect in patients.
 Specifically in cardiomyopathies, where there is a direct functional link between hemodynamic endpoints, heart contractility and quality of life, there is a unique opportunity to demonstrate benefit of therapy in a smaller number of patients and shorter treatment period than was previously required.
 Recent clinical development programs in hereditary cardiomyopathies have pioneered smaller trials examining exercise tolerance and/or heart functional class as a primary endpoint.
 Based on this precedent, we plan to take a similar approach to development of AT-001 for the treatment of DbCM.

-Consistent with these developments, at our pre-IND meeting, the FDA indicated that we would not be required to examine survival and rehospitalization endpoints, and confirmed that exercise tolerance would qualify as an appropriate primary endpoint in our DbCM trial.
-This was also recently publicly confirmed by the FDA in a whitepaper entitled "Draft Guidance for Industry: Treatment for Heart Failure: Endpoints for Drug Development."
-Accordingly, we designed our pivotal Phase 2/3 clinical trial to target functional capacity, or exercise tolerance, as measured by Peak VO2 on Cardiopulmonary Exercise Testing (CPET) in DbCM patients at high risk of progression to overt heart failure.
-The primary endpoint in the trial will be stabilization or decrease in slope of decline on functional capacity, as measured by peak VO2, the rate of oxygen consumption measured during exercise.
-We are also evaluating heart function by echocardiogram-based hemodynamic endpoints, progression to overt heart failure, and quality of life, as well as biomarkers of heart inflammation and damage.
-This trial will consist of 675 patients in three cohorts of approximately 225 patients each, including a placebo group, a low dose AT-001 group (1,000mg twice daily) and a high dose AT-001 group (1,500mg twice daily).
-The trial treatment period for evaluation of the primary endpoint will be 15 months, with additional endpoints evaluated at 27 months.
-In September 2019, we announced the initiation of a Phase 3 registrational trial for AT-001 in DbCM called ARISE-HF.
+Consistent with these developments, at our pre-IND meeting, the FDA indicated that we would not be required to examine survival and re-hospitalization endpoints, and confirmed that exercise tolerance would qualify as an appropriate primary endpoint in our DbCM trial.
+Accordingly, we expect to design our pivotal Phase 2/3 clinical trial to target this primary endpoint in stages 2 and 3 DbCM patients.
+The primary endpoint in the trial will be stabilization or decrease in slope of decline on exercise tolerance, as measured by timed walk or peak VO2, the rate of oxygen consumption measured during exercise.
+We also plan to evaluate heart function by echocardiogram-based hemodynamic endpoints and quality of life, as well as to explore biomarkers of heart inflammation and damage, and whether these may support accelerated approval.
+We anticipate that this trial will consist of 525 patients in three cohorts of approximately 175 patients each, including a placebo group, a low dose AT-001 group and a high dose AT-001 group.
+The trial treatment period will be 12 months, with the possibility of an interim analysis at six months.
+We plan to initiate this pivotal Phase 2/3 trial in 2019.